slembcke/neslib-template/README.md

 # neslib-template
 Template NES project in C using neslib.

-Has a dependency on libpng, so make sure you have a "dev" package for that installed.
+Should build OK on MacOS X, Linux, and Cygwin.
+Has a dependency on libpng for the png2chr tool, so make sure you have a "dev" package for that installed or built.

 Rough build instructions:
 * Checkout the cc65 submodule: `git submodule update --init --recursive`